 Three southeast trending diabase dykes, approximately 200-300 metres apart, cut all rock types.
 The central diabase dyke cross-cuts the Herrick structure at a moderate angle (approximately 35 degrees), dips approximately 60 degrees southwest and is 10-15 metres thick.
-The diabase appears to truncate the north-south trending, gold-bearing shear zone that hosts the "West Zone".
-The parallel goldbearing, shear zone to the east hosts the Central Zone and appears to continue through and slightly offset the diabase dyke (Figure 18).
+The diabase appears to truncate the north-south trending, gold-bearing shear zone that hosts the Central Zone.
+The parallel goldbearing, shear zone to the east hosts the Central Zone and appears to continue through and slightly offset the diabase dyke (Figure 7).

-Sub-parallel to the diabase dykes are a set of late faults that cause little horizontal displacement of stratigraphy/structure and an unknown amount of vertical displacement.
+Sub-parallel to the diabase dykes are a set of late sub-vertical, faults that cause little horizontal displacement of stratigraphy/structure and an unknown amount of vertical displacement.
 One of these faults separates Timiskiming wacke from what appears to be Keewatin felsic fragmentals.
 The fault may also truncate or displace the Herrick northward extension of gold zones.

 Gold mineralization at the Herrick deposit occurs along a north-south vein/shear structure.
 Movement along the structure is dextral and multi-staged, as evidenced by offset of an intruding diabase dyke along the Herrick structure.
-Timiskaming aged rock units are displaced up to 50 metres horizontally, and an unknown distance vertically.
+Timiskaming aged rock units are displaced up to 50 metres horizontally and an unknown distance vertically.
 Alteration consists of strong iron carbonatization, a moderate increase in potassium and a moderate decrease in sodium (Cluff, 1990).
 Sulphides are common in the 1-3% range, with minor arsenopyrite and tourmaline.

 Quartz veins, stringers and breccias occupy the main 2 to 5 metre wide portion of the structure, as well as numerous narrow sub-parallel to strongly discordant fracture, shear and alteration zones.
 These smaller features locally contain gold mineralization.
-Larger splay features or parallel gold-bearing features have been designated as zones (Central Zone, West Zone), such that the measure of the entire width of structure in which gold mineralization occurs is up to 80 metres, east to west (drill section 13+85N).
+Larger splay features or parallel gold-bearing features have been designated as zones (Central Zone, West Zones and East Zones), such that the measure of the entire width of structure in which gold mineralization occurs is up to 80 metres, east to west (drill section 13+35N) (Figure 14).
+Platinex's drilling showed that the splay structures are attractive targets for follow up exploration achieving widths of 46m in hole HP10-44.

-The state of the Unocal grid was examined during the site visit by Bryant.
+During the exploration by Platinex the state of the Unocal grid was examined.
 The Unocal grid was established in 1989 as a metric grid and all exploration done by Unocal and limited work by Fort Knox Gold Resources used this grid for reference.
 Very little of this grid is in evidence today around the power-stripped area.
 Some landmarks could be used to re-establish this grid, as a great deal of the important historic work is referenced to it.
 The grid is oriented north-south, with a 400m long baseline and cross lines at 50 metre intervals (total 4.83 line kms).
+However, there were some inconsistencies with the Herrick grid and hence it was decided to transpose and map all data on a UTM grid.

 The claims immediately south of the original Unocal property are now part of the Platinex Inc. Shining Tree property.
 At the time of Unocal's exploration programs the claims were being explored by INCO.
 The INCO grid line terminations are shown on Unocal maps, and some of INCO's work has been filed as assessment reports.
 These reports show no indication of work done to physically trench or power-strip overburden to locate the south extension of the Herrick vein structure, despite the fact that Unocal stripping extended to within a few metres of the INCO claim boundary.
-There is a pencil notation on the

-Unocal geology map that some power-stripping has taken place just south of the Unocal/INCO boundary, but no results of this were observed or are known to be documented.
+There is a pencil notation on the Unocal geology map that some power-stripping has taken place just south of the Unocal/INCO boundary, but no results of this were observed or are known to be documented.